TempeHS/2024IST_Michael.L_The-Scavenger/README.md

 # The Aim of the task

 The aim of the task is to design and develop a 2D game in unity.
-We must apply our understanding of programming and game engines to complete a fully functioning 2D game.
-We also need to produce a READ.md that promotes the game and our development skills to a future employer.
+I must apply my understanding of programming and game engines to complete a fully functioning 2D game.
+I also need to produce a READ.md that promotes the game and our development skills to a future employer.
+I worked with a multimedia student who designed and drew, using the Piskel app, all of the sprites that I used in the game.
+Below is some examples of the sprites that where producede and used.

 # Developer thingo